suryanshvermaa/scsCloud/containerService/README.md

 # scsCloud Container Service 🚀

 A lightweight gRPC microservice for managing user container deployments: create, list, and delete deployment records backed by PostgreSQL.
-Built with Go, ships with Docker assets, and includes a Kubernetes client for future orchestration work.
+Built with Go, ships with Docker assets, and now provisions Kubernetes resources (Deployment, Service, Ingress) on create.

 ## ✨ Features